stormchaserroleplaying/stormchaserRPG/Species/Dwarf/index.md

 | Cleric, Druid, Monk and Wizard         | 30 + 20d6 (50-150) Years |

 ## Features

+### Attribute Score Increase
+Your Constitution score rises by 2.

 ### Hardy
 You have +1d to your defences vs poison and [resistance](http://stormchaserroleplaying.com/stormchaserRPG/Combat/DamageandHealing/DamageResistanceandVulnerability/) to [poison damage](http://stormchaserroleplaying.com/stormchaserRPG/Combat/DamageandHealing/DamageRolls/#poison).